 - Loans advanced are little, frequent and for a limited time;

 Challenges for Self Help Groups (SHGs)

-Self Help Groups (SHGs) are progressively becoming a key method for arranging women to make a move and change their condition.
-The quality of Self Help Groups is based upon the way that the individuals who are facing issues are likely to be the most dedicated to illuminate them.
-The failure of formal credit organizations to cover rural poor is generally recognized to high cost of overseeing the huge number of little loans.
-This has pushed huge number of Non-Government Organizations (NGOs) to enter the rural credit plan for organizing the poor into casual groups.
-For mutual help, these groups are instrumental in pushing casual structure of the poor to help them save and advertise with confidence in financing these needs through Women Self Help Groups.
-Yet poor have monetary crisis.
+Self Help Groups for women (SHGs) are progressively becoming a key method for arranging women to make a move and change their condition.
+The quality of Self Help Groups is based upon the way that the individuals who are facing issues are likely to be the most dedicated to illuminating them.
+The failure of formal credit organizations to cover rural poor is generally recognized to a high cost of overseeing the huge number of little loans.
+This has pushed a huge number of Non-Government Organizations (NGOs) to enter the rural credit plan for organizing the poor into casual groups.
+For mutual help, these groups are instrumental in pushing the casual structure of the poor to help them save and advertise with confidence in financing these needs through Women Self Help Groups.
+Yet poor have a monetary crisis.
 Their poverty still endures.